AdobeDocs/media-analytics.pt-BR/help/media-collection-api/mc-api-timelines/mc-api-timeline-1.md

 title: Linha do tempo 1 - Visualização do conteúdo até o fim
 description: null
 uuid: 0ff591d3-fa99-4123-9e09-c4e71ea1060b
-translation-type: tm+mt
+translation-type: ht
 source-git-commit: 0d2d75dd411edea2a7a853ed425af5c6da154b06

 ---

-# Linha do tempo 1 - Visualização do conteúdo até o fim{#timeline-view-to-end-of-content}
+# Linha do tempo 1 - Visualização do conteúdo até o fim {#timeline-view-to-end-of-content}

 ## VOD, anúncios precedentes, pausa, buffer, visualização até o fim do conteúdo

 Os diagramas a seguir ilustram a linha do tempo do indicador de reprodução e a linha do tempo correspondente das ações de um usuário.
-Apresentam-se seguidamente os pormenores de cada ação e os pedidos que a acompanham.
+Os pormenores de cada ação e os pedidos que a acompanham são apresentados a seguir.

 ![](assets/va_api_content.png)